TianpeiLuke/SelfStudyNotes/obsidian_notes/Reading Literature Notes/Machine Learning/Papers/Direct Acquisition Optimization for Low Budget Active Learning.md

 >Briefly summarize the paper and its contributions.
 This is not the place to critique the paper; the authors should generally agree with a well-written summary.

 >[!info]
->In this paper, the author adopts the newly proposed Kolmogorov-Arnold network to the basic auto-encoder network by replacing the MLP layer with KAN.
-In order to improve the performance, the authors propose the polynomial kernel instead of B-spline kernel in the original KAN paper.
-The 2-layer KAE model is shown to outperform the shadow auto-encoder and KAN with B-spline, Fourier basis, Wavelet basis in MINST, and CIFAR datasets.
+>In this paper, the authors present a new Active Learning framework under the low budget setting.
+The proposed Direct Acquisition Optimization (DAO) algorithm uses the influence function to update the model parameter and estimate the true loss with importance sampling.
+The main contributions of this paper is a novel AL algorithm with the proposal of selecting samples based on expected loss reduction.
+Compared to existing approaches, this method do not rely on additional holdout labeled data for loss evaluation and requires less time for model update using influence function using influence function approximation.
+The experiment results indicate the proposed method is more efficient than the baseline methods including the random selection in image classification use cases.